abbiy/packer-ansible/README.md

 1. `install` - The Ansible package is installed, used and remains on the image.
 1. `ephemeral` - The Ansible package is installed, used and then removed from the image.
-1. `none` - The Ansible package is never installed on the image.
+1. `none` - The Ansible package is never installed on the image (default).

 Example: